 We invite you to join us at Congregation Etz Chaim on Saturday November 8 at 7:30 PM to express the strength of our united community.
 We want to be able to say to each other and to everybody who can hear our voices and read our words, that while this attacker broke some windows he cannot break the bonds that connect our community.

 Sunday November 9th marks the seventy-sixth anniversary of Kristallnacht, The Night of Broken Glass.
 That night in 1938 Nazis attacked Jewish homes, businesses and synagogues throughout Germany breaking windows, injuring and killing Jews.
 In 1938 the Jews of Germany stood alone.
 We know that America of 2014 is not Germany of 1938.
 We do not feel isolated or alone.
 Please let me know if you and members of your community can be with us on Saturday November 8th by calling us at 630-627-3912 or via email at SimchaBob@aol.com.

 BJBE offers dynamic, innovative programming to our members and guests.
 We provide an active community to those who wish to make a difference, a caring community to those less fortunate, and a nurturing community to those seeking connection.
 This includes BJBE's award-winning Sisterhood, the Men's Club and other programs and events.

 January 30 - February 1, Family Kallah

-The Winter 2015 edition of the BJBE Stars for Business Member Directory is now available.
+The Spring 2015 edition of the BJBE Stars for Business Member Directory is now available.